ggreg/kaleidoscope/docs/chapter1.md

     a + b
 ```

-And we call it with:
+Once a function is defined, one can call it by using its name and replacing the
+name of arguments by values:

 ```python
 add(1, 2)